 Melodic development is an essential part of EDM production.
 A memorable and meaningful melody can distinguish between a good song and a great one.
 To develop melodic ideas, it can be helpful to break apart favorite songs to copy their melodies.
-Music theory is also important for developing melodies as it helps musicians understand how music works and how to create tension and release in their songs.
+Music theory is also important for melody writing as it helps musicians understand how music works and how to create tension and release in their songs.

 With practice and dedication, any musician can become better at melodic development over time.